preterer/speech/README.md

 ## TODO

+1. Publish on npm.
-Fix demo:build to not insert its files into dist folder.
+2. Fix demo:build to not insert its files into dist folder.